schuster/csa/README.md

+IMPORTANT NOTE: This repository is frozen.
+All future work on CSA is being done in my separate APS checker repository (and the model was copied there)

 CSA: Communicating State Agents, and APS: Actor Protocol Specifications

 This is a package for Racket implementing the CSA state-machine-based actor